 Innovation in home decarbonisation is essential for meeting the UK’s climate goals, but innovators can face policy and regulatory hurdles that slow progress.
 These challenges – such as long approval processes, restrictive regulations, and unclear decision-making structures – can prevent promising solutions from reaching the market, or limit the growth of new start-ups.

 Despite their impact, these barriers often receive little attention, leaving small businesses to navigate them alone.
-Through this project, Nesta aims to systematically identify and analyse these obstacles, working with affected companies to understand their impact.
-We will then work with policymakers and regulators to propose clear, practical solutions, helping to ensure that the regulatory environment supports, rather than hinders, innovation in the sector.
+Through this project, Nesta aimed to systematically identify and analyse these obstacles, working with affected companies to understand their impact.
+We worked with policymakers and regulators to propose clear, practical solutions, helping to ensure that the regulatory environment supports, rather than hinders, innovation in the sector.

 Start-ups and innovators often lack the time, resources, or access to decision-makers needed to overcome policy challenges when they arise.
 Navigating approval processes and adapting to policy frameworks can be complex and time-consuming, particularly for smaller organisations focused on scaling their solutions.